Tejasvi Surya: Political views

 Surya is a staunch advocate of Hindutva.
 He credits Swami Vivekananda, Aurobindo, BR Ambedkar and Veer Savarkar with inspiring him and shaping his ideology of Hindutva.
+Surya is a vocal critic of socialism and "Nehruvian Socialism".

 He attributed the Citizenship Amendment Act protests to be led by 'uneducated, illiterate, and puncture-wallahs'.
 Surya had previously said "If you are with Narendra Modi, you are with India", and claimed that those who did not support Modi were "strengthening anti-India forces".

 On another occasion, he had said that the "BJP should unapologetically be a party for Hindus".